juliuspleunes4/bachelorThesis/README.md

 ## Usage

-To use this automated version of the GRIM Test, run the script and provide the path to your text or PDF file when prompted.
+To use this automated version of the GRIM Test, run the script and provide the path to your `.txt` or `.pdf` file when prompted.
 The script will read the file, extract the relevant data, perform the GRIM test, and output the results in a pandas DataFrame.
 Use the following command in your terminal to run the script:

 `python GRIM-gpt4o-mini.py`